cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     __dn('my_plugin', 'One file removed', '{0} files removed', $count, $count);

 The number inside ``msgstr[]`` is the number assigned by Gettext for the plural form of the language.
-There are languages that can have more than two plural form, for example Croatian
+Some languages have more than two plural forms, for example Croatian:

 .. code-block:: pot